-Time-vested restricted stock awards are subject to a three-year ratable vesting schedule and achieving net income of \$200 million for fiscal 2015 to achieve tax deductibility under Section 162(m).
-The performance condition in fiscal 2015 was met.
+Time-based restricted stock awards are subject to a three-year ratable vesting schedule and achieving consolidated net income of \$200 million for fiscal 2016 to achieve tax deductibility under Section 162(m).
+This performance condition was met for fiscal 2016.

-Performance-based restricted stock are subject to performance against a pre-determined two-year net income goal, measured at the end of fiscal 2016.
-Net income was selected as a measure to focus on the long-term profitability of the Company.
-Additionally, given the Company is focused on diversifying its business, a two-year performance period was selected recognizing the difficulty in setting goals for a longer time period.
+Performance-based restricted stock awards are subject to performance against pre-determined fiscal 2017 operating earnings targets, to be measured subsequent to the completion of the audited consolidated financial statements for fiscal 2017.
+Operating earnings was selected as a measure to focus on the long-term profitability of the Company.
+Additionally, given the Company is focused on diversifying its business, a second-year performance period was selected recognizing the difficulty in setting goals for a longer time period.
 Awards are subject to one additional year of time-based vesting following the end of the performance period to provide for additional retention of NEOs.
 Each NEO is entitled to receive the performance-based restricted stock according to the performance achievement scale shown below.
-Straight-line interpolation is applied between levels shown
+Straight-line interpolation is applied between levels shown.